PRInTS: Reward Modeling for Long-Horizon Information Seeking: Related Work

 \section{Related Work}

-\paragraph{Large Language Models (LLM) as Agents.} LLMs have been increasingly adopted as agents through frameworks such as ReAct~\citep{Yao2023react}, which integrates reasoning with external tool interactions to solve complex tasks~\citep{Deng2025atomsearcher,Wu2025mindmap}.
-To facilitate effective information-seeking behaviors that require multiple reasoning steps and tool interactions to reach a final answer, recent studies~\citep{Li2025websailor,Tao2025webshaper,tongyi2025deepresearch} aim to improve the intrinsic quality of information-seeking trajectories.
-For instance, both WebSailor~\citep{Li2025websailor}, WebShaper~\citep{Tao2025webshaper}, DeepResearch~\citep{tongyi2025deepresearch} agents synthesize large-scale QA training data by injecting uncertainty into structured knowledge to teach LLMs to reduce the search space by discovering unknown variables.
-However, training LLMs for long-horizon tasks shares key limitations: (1) it requires substantial supervision~\citep{2025mirothinker,tongyi2025deepresearch} and (2) it requires access to model weights, which poses challenges for generalization whenever the underlying model changes.
-We empirically show that \ours enhances agent performance, indicating that test-time guidance and agent fine-tuning are orthogonal yet mutually beneficial directions for improving information-seeking capabilities.
+\paragraph{Large Language Models (LLM) as Agents.} LLMs have been increasingly adopted as agents through frameworks such as ReAct~\citep{Yao2023react}, which interleaves reasoning and tool use to solve complex tasks~\citep{Deng2025atomsearcher,Wu2025mindmap}.
+To facilitate effective information-seeking behaviors, recent studies, such as WebSailor~\citep{Li2025websailor}, WebShaper~\citep{Tao2025webshaper}, and DeepResearch~\citep{tongyi2025deepresearch}, improve the intrinsic quality of information-seeking trajectories by training models on synthetic data to reduce search space uncertainty.
+However, such methods share key limitations: they require (1) substantial supervision~\citep{2025mirothinker,tongyi2025deepresearch} and (2) access to model weights, which pose challenges for generalization whenever the underlying model changes.
+We empirically show that \ours enhances information-seeking capabilities of agents via test-time guidance with strong generalizability, offering an orthogonal yet mutually beneficial direction to agent fine-tuning.